dc-js/dc.js/docs/api-latest.md

 ```

 #### .label([labelFunction])
 Set or get the label function.
-Chart class will use this function to render label for each child element in the chart,
+The chart class will use this function to render labels for each
-i.e. a slice in a pie chart or a bubble in a bubble chart.
-Not every chart supports label function for example bar chart
+child element in the chart, e.g. slices in a pie chart or bubbles in a bubble chart.
+Not every
-and line chart do not use this function at all.
+chart supports the label function for example bar chart and line chart do not use this function
+at all.
 ```js
 // default label function just return the key chart.label(function(d) { return d.key; });